AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - Prepare customer follow-up messages

-- Turn email, chat, or meeting context into follow-up work such as Deadlines
+- Turn email, chat, or meeting context into tracked work and Deadlines

 - Route sensitive steps through approval before anything is sent or updated